meche/workflow/01-what-was-used.md

 1. Knowledge

-First time, get the knowledge acquired whit the years and theoric methods of UX.
+First time, get the knowledge acquired whit the years and theoretic methods of UX.
 I'm use:

 - Guide of [PrinciWeb](http://www.princiweb.com.br/blog/design/usabilidade-ux/como-uma-avaliacao-heuristica-ajuda-a-melhorar-a-usabilidade-de-um-site.html) with base book A Project Guide to [UX Design: For User Experience Designers in the Field or in the Mark](http://www.amazon.co.uk/Project-Guide-Design-Experience-Designers/dp/0321815386).
 - I chose the [10 heuristics of Nielsen](https://www.nngroup.com/articles/ten-usability-heuristics/) to use on projects.

+2. Apply

+Analysis the project and your need.
+List all the processes the website and your ways, i use [Coggle](http://coggle.it) for this.

+After make lists, define with client the priorities of search and focus on content.
+Remember, don't have project without content.

+The next step, we need separate contents for importance  ranks then order heuristic, using the cards.

 - [The 5 main ingredients of UX](http://thehipperelement.com/post/72080847673/daily-ux-crash-course-3-of-31) - *UX*, *Design*, *article*.